-This mushroom ragu recipe has quickly climbed up to the top of our favorites list:
+This mushroom ragu recipe is at the top of our favorites list.
+It’s:

 P.S.
-If you make this recipe remember to come back here to rate it, snap a photo and tag us with #VeggieSociety on Instagram.
+As always, If you make this recipe remember to come back here to rate it, snap a photo and tag us with #VeggieSociety on Instagram.

 Lentil Mushroom Ragu